Tales of Finnegus Boggs, Lessons of a Marid Djinn

 Tyron stares at Audrey, now sitting next to Baker on the bench.
 “Five grand gets us respectable treads.”
 He’s talking to himself, figuring it out.
 “We be legally stylin by the weekend if we did the hit this week.”

 Billy shudders, glares at Ty.
 He said the exact same words he used the first time they was here, like Billy’d gone on convincing him, like the first time, even though he was sure he only just said, “Maybe…”

-“Hold up, home.
+“Hold up, hom.
 I’m razzin ya, Ty, just yankin yo chain.”
 Billy don’t sound near as chill as he wants to.
 He feels dizzy, like he might puke, looks around the room for a grip.
 Michelle sits on the bench across from Audrey.
-She’d been good, but not as good as she thinks she is, or his brother shouted.
+She’d been good, but not as good as she thinks she is, or his brother had shouted.
 “Ya spoutin wisdom bout brotherabe.
 Dickhead’s a dropout, base-baked ex-con with his head so far up his ass he don’t see he’s goin nowhere.
 We prowlin to score treads, blud?
 We don’t need to be thievin like Chris, or pushin crap like Baker to get one.”

 “Where we gonna be our last year here with no wheels, hom?”
 Tyron talks to Billy but stares at Audrey.
 “And we don’t have time to earn the dime to cruise outta here by graduation.
 How we gonna get us the goods without no cash?”